ben1post/xarray-simlab-ode/docs/workflow3_models.rst

                 })

-The :func:`xso.setup` function returns an :class:`xarray:Dataset` with the input variables and model components as data variables.
+The :func:`xso.setup` function returns an :class:`xarray:xarray.Dataset` with the input variables and model components as data variables.

 ..  code-block:: python